 Cisterns are larger scale versions of rain barrels.
 Cisterns range in size.
 While they are more often used on farms or commercial properties, cisterns can also be installed for homes.

 Water collected in cisterns can be used for gardens, lawns, crops, livestock, and other activities.
 Water from cisterns is not suitable for drinking unless a proper multi-stage filtration system is installed.
 Non-potable water is most often used for irrigation and animals.
 Cisterns may also be connected to plumbing, but a cross-connection back pressure device is necessary to prevent contamination of public water supply.
-At our office, water from our cistern is used for the toilets.
+At our office, water from our cistern is primarily used for irrigation.

 Roofing material is an important factor.
 The best material is powder coated metal, but most new composition roofs are adequate.
 Avoid collection water from wood roofs and lead flashing.